tatethurston/astrojs-service-worker/README.md

 _Note that when running `astro dev` a no-op service worker is generated.
 Service workers interfere with hot module reloading (because they intercept the request for the updated asset), so this no-op service worker clears any existing workers for the page so hot moudle reloading works as expected._

+## Verification 🤔

+1. To view the production service worker, run `astro build && astro preview`.
+2. The service worker must first install before it intercepts any traffic.
+You can view the status of the service worker in Chrome by opening the dev console, clicking the `Application` tab and then clicking the `Service Workers` tab.
+3. Disable your internet connection and click around your site.
+Your pages will be served by the service worker.
+This is most obvious when you are disconnected from the internet, but even when users have an internet connection your pages will be served from the service worker and not from the network -- markedly speeding up page requests.

 ## API Overview 🛠

 <table>